 - Proposal abstract (no more than 400 words);

+- Fellowship research proposal (no more than six pages double-spaced; research proposals may include a works-cited or bibliography page, which does not count toward the 6-page limit.).
 In the research proposal, applicants should provide an explanation of the project they intend to pursue at the NDIAS, including:

 - How the proposed research aligns with the research theme and mission of the Institute (see ndias.nd.edu/about);

 - Preliminary objectives for the research to be conducted (i.e., whether the research might result in a book, journal article, art work, etc.);

 - The proposed work plan (including what research or work has already been accomplished, what will be done during the fellowship period, the methodology to be employed, and the organization of the scholarly project, book, or other work).

 - Public-engagement proposal (no more than two pages, double sided).
 In the public-engagement proposal, applicants should explain how they plan to engage a public audience with their proposed research project (e.g., through a newspaper op-ed, public discussion, podcast episode, etc.).